Urinary tract infection: Uncomplicated

 Uncomplicated infections can be diagnosed and treated based on symptoms alone.
-Antibiotics taken by mouth such as trimethoprim/sulfamethoxazole, nitrofurantoin, or fosfomycin are typically first line.
+Antibiotics taken by mouth such as nitrofurantoin, pivmecillinam, or fosfomycin are typically first line.
+Fosfomycin may be used as a single dose, whereas nitrofurantoin and pivmecillinam require a 3 to 5 day course.
 Cephalosporins, amoxicillin/clavulanic acid, or a fluoroquinolone may also be used.
-However, antibiotic resistance to fluoroquinolones among the bacteria that cause urinary infections has been increasing.
+Antibiotic resistance to bacteria that cause UTIs has been increasing, and trimethoprim/sulfamethoxazole is now only recommended in areas with low E. coli antibiotic resistance.

 The Food and Drug Administration (FDA) recommends against the use of fluoroquinolones, including a Boxed Warning, when other options are available due to higher risks of serious side effects, such as tendinitis, tendon rupture and worsening of myasthenia gravis.
-These medications substantially shorten the time to recovery with all being equally effective.
-A three-day treatment with trimethoprim/sulfamethoxazole, or a fluoroquinolone is usually sufficient, whereas nitrofurantoin requires 5–7 days.
-Fosfomycin may be used as a single dose but is not as effective.

-Fluoroquinolones are not recommended as a first treatment.
-The Infectious Diseases Society of America states this due to the concern of generating resistance to this class of medication.
+The Infectious Diseases Society of America noted concern of generating resistance to this class of medication.
 Amoxicillin-clavulanate appears less effective than other options.
-Despite this precaution, some resistance has developed to all of these medications related to their widespread use.
-Trimethoprim alone is deemed to be equivalent to trimethoprim/sulfamethoxazole in some countries.
 For simple UTIs, children often respond to a three-day course of antibiotics.
+The combination sulopenem etzadroxil/probenecid (Orlynvah) was approved for medical use in the United States in October 2024.

 Women with recurrent simple UTIs are over 90% accurate in identifying new infections.
-They may benefit from self-treatment upon occurrence of symptoms with medical follow-up only if the initial treatment fails.
+They may benefit from self-treatment upon occurrence of symptoms, with medical follow-up only if the initial treatment fails.

-The combination sulopenem etzadroxil/probenecid (Orlynvah) was approved for medical use in the United States in October 2024.
+For mild to moderate uncomplicated UTIs, antibiotics may be completely avoided initially, following discussion with the patient.
+For instance, ibuprofen can be recommended while a culture is performed to confirm diagnosis and to test how susceptible the infection is to various antibiotics.
+Delaying or avoiding antibiotics leads to a longer recovery period, but many UTIs do resolve without antibiotics.
+The risk of progression to a kidney infection is higher than with antibiotic use, but remains low.
+A 'wait-and-see' antibiotic prescription can be provided.
+Overall, this strategy substantially reduces antibiotic use.

 Complicated

 Complicated UTIs are more difficult to treat and usually requires more aggressive evaluation, treatment, and follow-up.
 It may require identifying and addressing the underlying complication.
 Increasing antibiotic resistance is causing concern about the future of treating those with complicated and recurrent UTI.

+Cefepime/zidebactam (Zaynich) was approved for medical use in the United States in May 2026.